Introduction: Why Improving Diet for Mental Health Matters

 Are there specific vitamins that help with mental health?

 Absolutely.
 Vitamins B6, B12, D, and minerals like magnesium and zinc play key roles in brain function and emotional regulation.
+Furthermore, a balanced intake of these nutrients can improve mood stability.

 Is it true that gut health affects the brain?